-The best part is how the tubeless tires have a thicker sidewall, so it might not be easy to puncture, unlike tubed tires.
+The best part is that the tubeless tires have a thicker sidewall, so they might not be easy to puncture, unlike tubed tires.

-Here is a video on the differences between the tubeless and tubed cars
+Here is a video on the differences between tubeless and tubed cars

 Should you drive a car with tubed tires?